Last Updated January 3, 2019

 You can also juice the whole of most fruits and vegetables for even more anti-inflammatory benefits.
 Anti Inflammatory Juice Ingredient.
 Fruits and vegetables in general have anti-inflammatory qualities but some are particularly good choices for raw juicing:

 Perfect for adding a tropical twist to juices, pineapple also contains an enzyme called bromelain that can reduce inflammation and help bruises to heal more quickly.

-Leafy greens in general are packed with polyphenols and other compounds that reduce inflammation and a great choice for anti inflammatory raw juicing.
+Leafy greens are packed with polyphenols and other compounds that reduce inflammation and a great choice for anti-inflammatory raw juicing.